aheald-quadball/us-quadball-rulebook/rulebook.md

 * **1.2.3.A** Gender Rule is now a gameplay policy
 * **3.3.1** Players are now penalized for “substantially and repeatedly” moving during a stoppage, removing judgement of a player’s intent
 * **3.2.2.F.i** Beaters may now be moved to the spot of an out of play dodgeball during a stoppage
-* **3.4.4.C.ii** A speaking captain may now elect to concede a game during the intermission
+* **3.4.4.C.ii** A speaking captain may now elect to conced a game during the intermission
 * **5.4.2.A** Seekers may now swat dodgeballs, following natural motion
 * **7.1.5** There is no limit to the number of kicks a player may apply to a ball.
 * **7.4.3.D.ii.A.1** Players now have 3 seconds to recross a soft restrictor line after contact from being forced across it has abated